-- A. Friction ridge print examinations are conducted using a process known as Analysis, Comparison, and Evaluation, which includes an assessment of the quantity and quality of the information present.1 - B. The steps of Analysis, Comparison, and Evaluation are applied to friction ridge prints, as appropriate. - C. The comparison and evaluation of two areas of friction ridge prints are based on: - the examination of ridge flow; - ridge paths, including the location, direction, and spatial relationships of minutiae; and - ridge structure and pores. - D. The following are the fundamental principles for these examinations: - 1.
+- A. Friction ridge print examinations are conducted using a process known as Analysis, Comparison, and Evaluation, which includes an assessment of the quantity and quality of the information present.1 - B. The comparison and evaluation of two areas of friction ridge prints are based on: - the examination of ridge flow; - ridge paths, including the location, direction, and spatial relationships of minutiae; and - o ridge structure and pores. - C. The following are the fundamental principles for these examinations: - 1.
 The morphology of friction ridge skin is unique. - 2.
 The arrangement of friction ridges is persistent. - 3.
 During contact with a surface, the details of friction ridge skin may be transferred. - 4.
-Prints that contain sufficient quality and quantity of friction ridge detail may be identified, or excluded, as coming from the same source. .2 - 5.
+Prints that contain sufficient quality and quantity of friction ridge detail may be identified, or excluded, as coming from the same source (i.e., the area of friction ridge skin) - 5.
 No predetermined number of friction ridge details is required to establish a conclusion.